Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [constr_1051] Compatibility of SwDataDefProps (cid:100) SwDataDefProps are compat ible if and only if:

-#@SECTION: 1.
-They refer to compatible Unit deﬁnitions, or neither of them has an associated
+ 1. They refer to compatible Unit deﬁnitions, or neither of them has an associated

 Unit.

-#@SECTION: 2.
-They refer to compatible conversion methods (see chapter 6.2.4.5) or neither of
+ 2. They refer to compatible conversion methods (see chapter 6.2.4.5) or neither of

 them associates such a method.

-#@SECTION: 3.
-One of the following conditions apply to ValueSpecifications aggregated
-in the role invalidValue for being considered compatible (after following and resolving indirections created by ConstantReference):
+3. One of the following conditions apply to ValueSpecifications aggregated in the role invalidValue for being considered compatible (after following and resolving indirections created by ConstantReference):